 Diversi-Tune

-Diversi-Tune was the name of two different music programs written by a brilliant programmer and skilled musician named Bill Basham.
+Diversi-Tune was the name of two different music programs written by a brilliant programmer and skilled musician named Bill Basham, who sadly died of ALS at age 70 in 2021.
 The original Diversi-Tune was written for the Apple IIGS, a personal computer first released in 1986 that had the most advanced sound capabilities of any personal computer of its generation.
 This version of Diversi-Tune was first released in 1988 and last updated in 1990.
-The second Diversi-Tune was released in the 2000s, for Windows and web browsers of that era.
+The second Diversi-Tune was released in the 2000s, for Windows and web pages viewed in Internet Explorer.
+Finally, Diversi-Tune is the name of a YouTube channel where Bill posted MIDI arrangements of many songs with lyrics displayed in the style of these two programs.

 The original Diversi-Tune, for the Apple IIGS